doug919/phrase_similarity/README.md

 You should see that (my_env_name) appeared in your command line.

-## 1.2 install theano
+## 1.2 install dependencies (Theano and Lasagne)
-since the default theano version is deprecated, you need to install a newer version.
-Fortunately, the one from pip is workable.
-So just run the following command to install the theano.
+You should be able to install the update-to-date Theano and Lasagne with the following commands:

+    (my_env_name)$ pip install -r https://raw.githubusercontent.com/Lasagne/Lasagne/master/requirements.txt
-    (my_env_name)$ pip install theano
+    (my_env_name)$ pip install https://github.com/Lasagne/Lasagne/archive/master.zip

+Check the Lasagne's github if this is deprecated.

 # 2. Set this repository up
 Download this repository to the folder you prefer: